tweedegolf/sequential-storage/README.md

 (DD-MM-YY)

+### Unreleased

+- *Breaking* Data CRC has been upgraded to 32-bit from 16-bit.
+Turns out 16-bit has too many collisions.
+  This increases the item header size from 6 to 8.
+- Closed pages that were partially erased now can be detected and repaired.
+This comes at the cost of always reading both page markers to determine the page state.

 ### 0.6.2 - 22-12-23

 - Small bug fixes and refactorings including an off-by-one error.
 Found with added fuzzing from ([#13](https://github.com/tweedegolf/sequential-storage/pull/13))